 Weighing approximately 6.5 pounds with a 4.0Ah or 5.0Ah battery, the Makita 18V LXT Leaf Blower is remarkably lightweight, making it easy to maneuver and ideal for prolonged use without causing arm fatigue.
 The compact design, measuring about 32-1/2 inches long, further enhances its handling, allowing access to tight spaces and awkward corners.
 The in-line fan design contributes to better tool balance and improved ergonomics, ensuring a comfortable grip.

 The rubberized soft grip on the handle provides increased comfort and control during operation.
 In terms of noise, the blower is rated at 63 dB(A) at its lowest setting, and typically measures around 83 dB(A) at ear level when cranked to maximum power.
 This places it well below OSHA’s 85-decibel limit for requiring ear protection, making it one of the quieter cordless blowers available.
-Additionally, Makita’s Extreme Protection Technology (XPT) offers enhanced resistance against dust and water, bolstering its durability in challenging conditions.
+Makita’s Extreme Protection Technology (XPT) offers enhanced resistance against dust and water, bolstering its durability in challenging conditions.

 Additional Features